Rust-Wellcome/labwhere/presentation/slides.md

 <!--

-So, Rust was this shiny programming language that made everyone look at their code and say, “Hey, you know what this needs?
-A complete rewrite… but in Rust.”
-(It happened with the Linux kernel ➡️ ➡️ ➡️, and it happened with Git's `reftable`).
+So, Rust was this shiny programming language that made everyone look at their code thought of refactoring it.
+(It happened with the Linux kernel ➡️ ➡️ ➡️, and it happened with Git's `reftable` which is coming out in Git 3.0).
 Naturally, we wanted to check what it's all about ➡️ ➡️ ➡️.
 We knew none of our PSD applications actually needed a rewrite — they were doing just fine.
-But we figured learning Rust would be a great "excuse" to explore how programming could be made “safer,” especially when it comes to those "sneaky memory leaks" that you read on blog posts every couple of weeks.
+But we figured learning Rust would be a great "excuse" to explore how programming could be made “safer”, especially when it comes to those "sneaky memory leaks" that you read on blog posts every couple of weeks.

 We've got Steve in our audience - he's my line manager.
 So we both decided to learn what Rust is all about.
 We decided that the best way to learn a new language was to actually write something with it.
 We then decided to start developing a **prototype** which was much closer to what we do in PSD.
 And then we found kindred spirits in Abdullah and Shiv — both equally excited to dive into Rust with a hands-on, collaborative approach.

 ➡️ ➡️ ➡️

 As I mentioned earlier, the prototype aligns closely with our domain.
-It’s essentially a reimagining — or rather, an “oxidation” — of an existing application called LabWhere ➡️ ➡️ ➡️ , which provides an interface for scanning and tracking the locations of plates and tubes.
+It’s essentially a reimagining of an existing application called LabWhere ➡️ ➡️ ➡️, which provides an interface for scanning and tracking the locations of plates and tubes.

 For the prototype, we focused on two specific use cases: